fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ## Important UNM Announcements

-### Covid
+### COVID-19
 Perhaps you've heard of it.
 You should be aware of and follow the [Bring Back the Pack guidelines and requirements](https://bringbackthepack.unm.edu/).
 Most notably, until told otherwise, we all have to wear masks ALL THE TIME in class.

-I'm adding one additional rule: I know we meet at lunchtime, but to increase comfort and safety, FOR NOW, NO EATING IN CLASS.
+I'm adding one additional rule: FOR NOW, NO EATING IN CLASS.
+I know we meet at lunchtime, but our own safety (and comfort about our safety) have to come first.
 Drinks are fine.
-I intend to drop this rule in late September after the vaccine deadline has passed if we're in favor of it.
+If we're generally in favor of doing so, we can drop this rule in late September after the vaccine deadline has passed.

 ### Tutoring and Writing